iZeevens/Banki.shop/README.md

 - **HTML**

 ## Deployment
-You can access the deployed app here: [GraphiQL App](https://graphiql-btomrzxgm-izeevens-projects.vercel.app/en)
+You can access the deployed app here: [Arts App](https://graphiql-btomrzxgm-izeevens-projects.vercel.app/en)

 ## Installation and Setup